The Toilet Statistics You Probably Never Heard Of

-Lastly, the age old question; which sex spends more time in the toilet?
+Lastly, the age-old question; which sex spends more time in the toilet?
 A recent study showed that it was in fact women who spend longer.
-But the key is why – not due to length of ‘going’ time, but due to women’s toilets more likely to have queues, the fact that most women take longer undressing (we can’t all zip, whip, squirt, tuck and zip!) and then of course, mirror time!
+But the key is why – not due to the length of ‘going’ time, but due to women’s toilets more likely to have queues, the fact that most women take longer undressing (we can’t all zip, whip, squirt, tuck and zip!) and then, of course, mirror time!

 If by reading these toilet statistics you’ve realised that you have a leaking toilet, your toilet needs repairing, or you need help installing a new toilet, the expert plumbers at Oceanside Services can help.
 Call us today on 07 5520 7100.